I LOVE lifestyle photography. Lifestyle photography is real. It captures things that are relevant in one’s life & freezes genuine, candid moments.

-1. Although you aren’t going to pose your subjects or tell them “smile!” you can still seek out the good light & direct them to that area.
+1. Although you aren’t going to pose your subjects or tell them “smile!” with lifestyle photography, you can still seek out the good light & direct them to that area.

-2. So that it seems more real & you are able to be a fly on the wall while shooting, do whatever you need to do before hand so as not to call attention to yourself.
+2. Do whatever you need to do before hand so as not to call attention to yourself.

 3. Have your camera out & handy as much as possible.

 You never know when something great will happen so be ready so you can snap before the moment is gone.